-Traffic performance issues were identified in the assessment of this option due to the close proximity to the existing intersection of Lower Plenty Road with Greensborough Road

-Assessment of these options identified that a significant number of residential properties and additional land at Simpson Barracks would be required to facilitate the construction and operation of North East Link.
+- Traffic and transport - Traffic performance issues were identified in the assessment of this option due to the close proximity to the existing intersection of Lower Plenty Road with Greensborough Road. - Land planning and environment - Assessment of these options identified that a significant number of residential properties and additional land (when compared to the reference project) at Simpson Barracks would be required to facilitate the construction and operation of North East Link.